ibm-cloud-docs/vpc/vsi_is_profiles.md

 * GPU `-l4` profiles include NVIDIA L4 24GB GPUs.
 * GPU `-l4Os` profiles include NVIDIA L4Os 48GB GPUs.

-The `gx2-80x1280x8a100` profile is available for select customers.
-Contact IBM Sales or open a [support case](https://cloud.ibm.com/unifiedsupport/supportcenter) if you are interested in this offering.
-{: preview}

 See [Download drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us) to review the most current versions that are supported.
 NVIDIA GPU drivers must be installed separately.

 ### Select availability for the a100, l4, and l4Os GPU profiles